 It’s recommended to avoid plugins that send lots of requests, and that slow down the server.
 At the same time, avoid using multiple plugins for caching.
 If you can use the theme to modify the design without a plugin, that will be better.

 The same things applies to everything else, you don’t need to install a plugin if you can change the code manually, and add your function.

 The social buttons are the biggest problems for the loading time, many plugins come with hundreds of options and that affect the loading time directly.
 So, if you can use plugins with little or with a few codes, that will much better for you.

 I see that a few hosting companies are taking the loading time seriously, adding plugins that causes downtimes is not good for all.
 That’s why I recommend WP Engine as a premium managed hosting for WordPress.

 That company has its own caching system, and it works better than any other tool.
 For that reason, you don’t need any caching plugins or even a CDN, you get all the speed, and you will reduce the number of plugins naturally.

 Even, if you have the best plugins and you trust the code, the risk still exist.
 People can use advanced technics to find a mistake or an error in your theme, or plugins, and then, thy can modify the code.

 Luckily, there are many plugins that can scan the directory and detect every single change in your files.
 That works for everything like, plugins and themes, and I recommend the Wordfence.
 It’s free and comes with amazing security features.

 To make sure that everything works smoothly, and there are no problems, you have to test your plugins.
 To measure and see how your plugins are working in terms of speed, use this plugin and you will see a detailed report about every single tool you use in WordPress.

-The main function of that tool is to see which plugins are causing the slow loading time.
+The main function for that tool is to see which plugins are causing the slow loading time.
 So, you can disable or replace them with similar ones.